Buy dried yellowroot and other wild herbs at Payne Mountain Farms.

 Symptoms include heavy menstrual bleeding, prolonged menstrual cycles, sharp pain, nausea, swelling, fluid retention, irritable bowels, insomnia, fatigue, depression, headaches, and infertility.

 Endometriosis can be relieved with herbs.
 There are no quick fixes but by building up immunity and addressing hormonal imbalances much can be done to help.

-A good blend to try is 1 teaspoon of dried chasteberry, 1 teaspoon of dried Echinacea root, 1 teaspoon of wild yam, 1 teaspoon of cramp bark, 1 teaspoon of raspberry leaf, and ½ teaspoon of motherwort.
+A good blend to try is 1 teaspoon of dried chasteberry, 1 teaspoon of dried Echinacea root, 1 teaspoon of wild yam, 1 teaspoon of cramp bark, 1 teaspoon of blackberry leaf, and ½ teaspoon of motherwort.
 Simmer in a quart of water for 15 minutes.
 Strain and drink eight ounces two times a day.

 Cramps can often be relieved with white willow bark.
 Sometimes a gentle massage can also help.
 Use lavender or rosemary essential oil in an almond oil base and rub in large circular motions.

 There are many things to try.
 Reducing body fat and eliminating caffeine should be top priority.
 Exercise daily and get a little early morning sunshine.
 Other herbs to try during treatment include black cohosh, dandelion leaf, ginger, evening primrose oil, borage oil, and milk thistle seed.